localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 $ export ORAS_PASSWORD=your_docker_hub_password
 {{</ command >}}

-You can now use the CLI to create a new remote called `oras-remote`
+We can now use the CLI to create a new remote called `oras-remote`

 {{< command >}}
 $ localstack pod remote add oras-remote 'oras://{oras_username}:{oras_password}@registry.hub.docker.com/<your_docker_hub_id>'